sbarman/webscript/README.md

 webscript
 =========

-Webscript's (just a working name) goal is allow end-users to program simple scripts for the browser without having to write any code.
+Ringer's goal is allow end-users to program simple scripts for the browser without having to write any code.
 The idea behind this project is allow end-users to program by demonstration.
 The user should only have to demonstrate the task he/she wants to accomplish or answer some simple